davraya/HelloWorldMessage/README.md

 {Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}

+I'm just putting this out there for no reason. :joy:

 {Provide a description of your software}

+So that anyone passing by may be saluted.

 {Describe your purpose for creating this software.}

 {Provide a link to your YouTube demonstration.
 It should be a one minute demo of the software running and a walkthrough of the code.}